 Sometimes some of the best gifts I have ever given or received don’t cost money, yet are priceless to me.
 Whether you are looking for a unique gift.
 A gift that doesn’t cost money.
 A gift that is meaningful.
 Or a gift that saves the recipient money, this list has something for you.

 In no particular order, here are 9 of the best gifts I have ever given or received.

 This post may contain affiliate links which means I may receive a commission if you purchase through my links.
 Please read my disclaimer for more information.

 The Night Sky Print

-A Night Sky print was one of the first gifts I ever bought for my daughter.
-It is a print of what the night sky looked like over our city on the date she was born.
+A Night Sky print was one of the first gifts I ever bought for my daughter and the first Christmas gift I gave to my son.
+It is a print of what the night sky looked like over our city on the date and time they was born.

 I have always been fascinated with space and the stars.
 I was excited when I found out about Night Sky prints.
-A picture of the specific sky on the day my little one was born is the perfect gift for her.
-It is something that is 100% personal to her which makes it that much more special.
-This picture now hangs in her room and she will grow up with it.
+A picture of the specific sky on the day our little ones were born is the perfect gift for them.
+It is something that is 100% personal to each of them which makes it that much more special.
+These pictures now hang in their rooms and they will grow up with them.